Pamir Highway, Tajikistan, Pamir, GBAO, Gorno Badakshan Autonomous Oblast, Badakshan

 Important Info

-• If you didn’t apply for the GBAO permit on your visa or e-visa, or you came to Tajikistan with a visa on arrival/visa-free, it’s possible to get a GBAO permit at the OVIR office in Dushanbe (Mirzo Turzunzade Street 5).
-The turnaround was 20 minutes in September 2021 and cost 20 TJS for the permit.
+• If you didn’t apply for the GBAO permit on your visa or e-visa, or you came to Tajikistan with a visa on arrival/visa-free, it’s possible to get a GBAO permit by applying through an agent or at the OVIR office in Dushanbe or Khujand.
+Send us an email to get your GBAO permit in advance for $20 including the permit fee.
+Learn more about the GBAO permit here.

 • If you came to Tajikistan visa-free please note that you need to register with OVIR if you plan to stay in the country for more than 10 days.
 The cost to register is 210 TJS and it must be done within the first 10 days after entering the country.
 This does not apply to those who enter with an e-visa, visa on arrival, or a traditional visa.